BEST RESTAURANTS AND BARS OPENING IN LONDON IN FEBRUARY 2026

 An authentic Sri Lankan dining venue with locations in Hounslow and Aylesbury.
 It serves traditional, fiery Sri Lankan cuisine, including curries, hoppers, and, in some locations, Indo-Chinese and grilled dishes.

-Opening Date: Early February 2026
+Opening Date: 9 February 2026 (TBC)

 Address: Peckham – 44-46 Choumert Road, London SE15 4SE